tomatolog/manticore/docs/2_installation/installation.rst

 -  The default matching mode for the API is now ‘extended’.
 Actually, all other modes are deprecated.
 We recommend using the `extended query syntax <../extended_query_syntax.md>`__ instead.
-Quick Sphinx usage tour
+Quick Manticore usage tour
 -----------------------

-All the example commands below assume that you installed Sphinx in ``/usr/local/sphinx``, so ``searchd`` can be found in ``/usr/local/sphinx/bin/searchd``.
+All the example commands below assume that you installed Manticore in ``/usr/local/sphinx``, so ``searchd`` can be found in ``/usr/local/sphinx/bin/searchd``.

-To use Sphinx, you will need to:
+To use Manticore, you will need to:

 1. Create a configuration file.

    Default configuration file name is ``sphinx.conf``.
-All Sphinx programs look for this file in current working directory by default.
+All Manticore programs look for this file in current working directory by default.

    Sample configuration file, ``sphinx.conf.dist``, which has all the options documented, is created by ``configure``.
-Copy and edit that sample file to make your own configuration: (assuming Sphinx is installed into ``/usr/local/sphinx/``)
+Copy and edit that sample file to make your own configuration: (assuming Manticore is installed into ``/usr/local/sphinx/``)

    ::